mickyginger/rails-conversations/README.md

 # Creating an internal messaging system in Rails 5: a walkthrough

+> **Note:** This app was lifted almost line by line from [an excellent article by Dana Muller](https://medium.com/@danamulder/tutorial-create-a-simple-messaging-system-on-rails-d9b94b0fbca1#.bheztdsw0).
+I've made a few changes to her solution, but I highly recommend reading the article.

 > **Note:** This guide assumes you've already implemented a user authentication system.
 I'm using Devise here, but a custom BCrypt system would work equally well.

 ## Overview